randomstuff07/little-colourful-things/README.md

     crop_n_points_downscale_factor=2
 )

-this is the configuration for the constants for generating the masks initially for the whole frame.
+This is the configuration for the constants for generating the masks initially for the whole frame.

 ind_cell_mask_gen = SamAutomaticMaskGenerator(
     model=sam,